The biggest mistake I made as a new mum

 5 yoga hacks for new mums who have no time

 Chika is the founder of Wa Yoga (Wa is a Japanese word meaning harmony).
-She is a Yoga Australia registered teacher, student of yoga for over 10 years, mum to a toddler, self-care advocate and ocean lover.
-She specialises in offering small group & private classes for mums, kids & family.
+She is a Yoga Australia registered teacher, student of yoga for 12 years, teaching yoga & mindfulness for the last 6 years and mum to an almost 4-year old daughter.
+She specialises in offering online courses and memberships for mothers of young children and young families.
 She has a gentle approach to teaching yoga and her classes are always infused with mindfulness, reminding people to slow down and come back to the present moment.
-Her mission is to inspire and motivate people to start incorporating yoga & mindfulness into their daily self-care ritual and she has created a number of online resources to support your home practice.
-She blogs regularly on wayoga.com.au and you can find her valuable tips on yoga, mindfulness & Ayurveda on her website.
+Her mission is to inspire and motivate other mums to start incorporating yoga & mindfulness into their daily self-care ritual.